JGRennison/OpenTTD-patches/README.md

 * Enhanced viewport: [imported](https://www.tt-forums.net/viewtopic.php?f=33&t=53394)
   Fixed crash when looking at aqueducts in viewport map mode.
-  As of v0.7.1, fix flicker and render errors of bridge/tunnels in viewport map mode, and rendering/clearing errors of vehicle route lines.
+  As of v0.7.1 and v0.8.0, fix flicker and render errors of bridge/tunnels in viewport map mode, and rendering/clearing errors of vehicle route lines.
+  As of v0.8.0, fix companies with a green colour scheme appearing as flashing yellow in viewport map owner mode.

 * Infrastructure sharing: [imported](http://www.tt-forums.net/viewtopic.php?f=33&t=42254)
   Fixed various issues with additions to the settings GUI.